eWaterCycle/getting-started/book/some_content/first_model_run.md

 ### Different Models

-Here we will show you the different models that are available in eWaterCycle.
+Here we will show you the different models that are available in eWaterCycle and how to set them up.
 And how to change the model you want to use in your Jupyter notebook.
 **NOTE** we will not be running the models here.